South African Class 12 4-8-2: Manufacturers

 Design work commenced in 1910 for a new heavy goods engine for use on the heavy coal service between Witbank and Germiston.
 The resulting Class 12 was the first locomotive design to originate from the newly established South African Railways (SAR) in 1912.
 It was, in effect, an enlarged version of the already successful Class 3B which had also been designed by SAR Chief Mechanical Engineer (CME) D.A.
 Hendrie during his years on the Natal Government Railways.

 Orders for the first eight locomotives in the Class were placed on 22 March 1911.
 They were built in two batches of four, the first of which was delivered from North British Locomotive Company (NBL) in April 1912, numbered in the range from 1494 to 1497.
 The second batch, numbered in the range from 1498 to 1501, followed shortly thereafter.
 These first eight locomotives had bogies with a 6 ft wheelbase.

 These engines were followed by another eight in August 1913, numbered in the range from 1502 to 1509, and ten more in January 1915, numbered in the range from 1510 to 1519, all built by NBL.
 These and all subsequent Class 12 locomotives had leading bogies with a 6 ft 2 in wheelbase.
 These locomotives were also 2 in longer between couplers than the first eight.

-In June 1921, Beyer, Peacock and Company (BP) delivered the final twenty Class 12 locomotives, built in two batches of ten and numbered in the range from 1859 to 1878.
+In June 1921, Beyer, Peacock & Company (BP) delivered the final twenty Class 12 locomotives, built in two batches of ten and numbered in the range from 1859 to 1878.